Internet-of-People/iop-location-based-network/README.md

     iop-locnetd --help

-There are some optional arguments and also mandatory arguments that you have to specify.
+There are a lot of optional arguments but also some mandatory arguments that you must specify.
-For configuration options you can use either the command line (assuming GPS location of Budapest)
+For configuration options you can use the command line directly, e.g. assuming GPS location of Budapest

     iop-locnetd --nodeid YourNodeIdHere \
                 --host your.external.host.address \
                 --latitude 48.2081743 \
                 --longitude 16.3738189

-or you can save the options in exactly the same format into config file `/home/myuser/.iop-locnet/locnet.conf` and run the executable without any command line option.
+You may choose to save these options in exactly the same format into config file `/home/myuser/.iop-locnet/locnet.conf` and run the executable without any command line option.
+You can also locate your config file at a custom place and use option `--configfile` to specify its location.

-## Use the source, Luke
+## Using the sources

 For conventional usage, the preferred way of installing the software is using packages or installers created specifically for your operating system.